Defensive cybersecurity technologies

 • Unified framework replacing iptables, ip6tables, arptables, etc.

-• Simpler syntax with JSON support.
+• Simplified syntax with JSON support.

-• Faster rule processing and better scalability.
+• Faster rule processing and better scalability (than iptables).

 • Supports sets and maps for dynamic rules.